vanpattenmedia/wpro/README.md

 *	Themes can register site-specific backends in functions.php.
 	Backends can be bundled as WordPress plugins.
 *	Added a lot of debug logging.
+*	Can write debug log msgs to a custom log file, or to PHP error log.
 *	Added some unit testing.
 More tests needs to be written.
 *	Added backend: Custom filesystem directory.
 *	Don't urlencode() URL:s unnecessarily (like national